tomspytek/sailflow_web_scraping/README.md

 ## Usage

--Run 'forecaster.py' in a terminal.
+- Run 'forecaster.py' in a terminal.
 A new Chrome window will briefly open and close before the output is displayed in the terminal.

 ## Future Improvements